• 10.00am - 5.30pm

 Hair from Copenhagen in a crystal case, 1830

-Wellington's servants who looked after Copenhagen in his retirement at Stratfield Saye House in Hampshire claimed he 'liked being looked at'!
+Wellington's servant who looked after Copenhagen in his retirement at Stratfield Saye House in Hampshire claimed that the horse ‘liked being looked at’!

 Copenhagen was so famous that after his death Wellington was forced to keep the location of his grave a secret.
 The letter below is from Colonel J Gurwood to the Royal United Services Institute (RUSI).
 It informs them that he has been unable to pass on their request about the disinterment of Copenhagen.